MarySeph/MarySeph.github.io/README.md

+Previous version of this website was attempted to be made with TiddlyWiki and drafted with markdown.

-This branch contains only the .md files of this project.
+> This branch contains only the .md files of this project.

-To be viewed and edited through [Obsidian](https://obsidian.md/).
+> To be viewed and edited through [Obsidian](https://obsidian.md/).